tofunlp/lineflow/README.md

 ## Usage

-load a text dataset and peek items:
+Load a text dataset and peek items:

 ```py
 import lineflow as lf